gsimore/earthquakes/README.md

 #### reminder, GPS N and E are +, S and W are negative(-)

-Advanced option: write program that analyzes the seismograms for you.determines p- and s-wave arrival times and amplitude of strongest wave.
+Advanced option: write program that analyzes the seismograms for you. determines p- and s-wave arrival times and amplitude of strongest wave.

 ### Formula Variables
 ```